Zero waste shampoo, zero waste conditioner… finding zero waste hair care that actually works can seem pretty impossible!

 My current hair routine is this wooden brush (apparently made of neem that I picked up from a pile at a flea market – it smells amazing) and a vinegar rinse of either homemade ACV or kombucha. .
 I found myself experimenting a lot with hair care and amassing a not insignificant amount of products.
 Because exploring and talking about zero waste is my job, I’m exposed to more product than the average person might be.
 It can get overwhelming and confusing when I start sorting through everything.
 To that end, I’ve tried to get back in the minimal mindset and consider what exactly I need and what I don’t. .
 For me, keeping my routines simple is not only a kindness to the environment, but a kindness to my anxious brain.
 The fewer items in my routine, the easier life becomes for me.
 Brushing and a quick rinse is what’s working for me now and it’s honestly pretty great. #keepzerowastesimple

-Shampoo and conditioner bars offer a pretty simple process of lathering up the bars and working the product into your hair.
+Zero waste shampoo bars (and conditioner bars) offer a pretty simple process of lathering up the bars and working the product into your hair.
 You’ll likely see the transition period while using these, so be prepared.

 - my personal favorite, J. R. Liggett’s shampoo bars.
 They come in recyclable or compostable paper.